Plant Closest: Echeveria miranda

 Yellow flowers are held by a spike that'll develop each year, reaching up to 40cm in height.
 Each flower can last up to several days, with the blooming process lasting several weeks.
 Ensure to keep the plant sufficiently hydrated with a fortnightly feed of 'Cactus' feed during this time to prolong this period.
 Gorgeous flowers are produced in spring if a good dormancy period from the previous winter is served.
 Reduce temperatures to around 10°C (50°F) accompanied by little watering to promote the plant to enter this vital stage of the year.

-Repot every two years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Repot every two to three years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
-For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
-Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

 Keep an eye out for vine weevils (uncommon indoors), spider mites & mealybugs.
 For more info on how to address any of these issues, hit this link.
 Common diseases with Echeveria are root, crown or heart rot, sun-scald, soft rot, scabs, nematodes, leaf-spot disease and powdery mildew.
 Identifying Common Houseplant Diseases & Viruses

 This genus is classified as non-poisonous.
 If, however, large parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.

 B&Q, Dobbies, Homebase, IKEA, Online Stores.